tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/computational_emotions_via_virtual_neuromodulators.md

 1. Robotics
 1. Intellectual assistants
 1. Estimating human behaviour
-1. Caring for humans software and robotics.
+1. Nursing software and robotics.

 ## Bases

+We used 4 bases for our synthetic theory of artificialal

 ![3 bases of theory](3_bases.png)